burrrata/wasm_wanderings/README.md

     WebAssembly 🕸️
   </h1>
   <p>
-    wtf is it and why should you care?
+    Polkadot compiles to WASM.
+Ethereum 2.0 is also exploring EWASM.
+The Web3 team seems to think it's a good idea, and so does the Rust team, and the crypto people, and pretty much everyone else.
+So what is WASM and why should you care?
   </p>
 </div>

-So Polkadot compiles to WASM.
-Ethereum 2.0 is also exploring EWASM.
-What is WASM and why should you care?

 # The TL;DR: